Lisbon Itinerary 2026 Field-tested plans from 1 to 7 days

 The hills are real

 Alfama to Chiado is a thigh-burner.
 The elevadores (Bica, Glória, Santa Justa) exist for a reason.
-Use them.
+Check current funicular status before visiting, as they undergo periodic maintenance.

 Miradouros reward the climb